-If you have the space for a full-sized (27-inch width) laundry center, the GE GUD27ESSJWW (Est. $1,400) is probably your best bet.
+If you have the space for a full-sized (27-inch width) laundry center, the GE GUD27ESSJWW (Est. $1,300) is probably your best bet.
 It has a decent capacity for a small unit, 3.2 cubic feet for the washer and 5.9 cubic feet for the dryer, which most users say is large enough to keep up with the laundry needs for a couple or small family.
 It also has a decent number of features, 11 wash cycles and six water temperature options for the washer; and four dryer cycles with four heat selections for the dryer.
 The dry sensor works well, owners say, to dry clothes without over-drying them.
 Although it's not packed with settings, many note that the unit's simplicity is a selling point, they don't want doing laundry to be too complex.

 Still, even those who say it's loud agree that it does a great job washing and drying clothes, especially if you're careful not to overload it -- and plenty of reviewers say they finally learned that lesson through trial and error.
-For the most part, reviewers are pretty thrilled with the GE GUD27ESSJWW, especially those who have recently replaced older laundry centers and say this one is a great improvement.
-The GE GUD27GSSJWW (Est. $1,500) is the gas version of this unit; both only come in white.
+For the most part, owners are pretty thrilled with the GE GUD27ESSJWW, especially those who have recently replaced older laundry centers and say this one is a great improvement.
+The GE GUD27GSSJWW (Est. $1,400) is the gas version of this unit; both only come in white.

-The only other full-sized, 27-inch wide laundry center we saw that got decent reviews is the Whirlpool WET4027EW (Est. $1,300).
+The only other full-sized, 27-inch wide laundry center we saw that got decent reviews is the Whirlpool WET4027EW (Est. $1,200).
 It's very similar to the GE model, but has a smaller washer capacity at 2.5 cubic feet.
 It has fewer features overall, too: eight wash cycles, five water temperatures, six drying cycles and three drying temperatures.
-Still, it costs less than the GE, although maybe not enough less for its smaller capacity.
+Still, it costs less than the GE, although maybe not enough less considering its smaller capacity.

 If a 27-inch wide appliance won't fit, the 24-inch version of the Whirlpool WET4027EW, the Whirlpool WET4024EW (Est. $1,300) is your best bet.
 The washer has a 1.5 cubic foot capacity, the dryer is 3.4 cubic feet, so it's small, but will fit just about anywhere.
 The washer features five wash cycles and five wash temperatures, as well as five drying cycles and three drying temperatures.